 For process distribution across nodes, all MPIs first bind as many processes as possible on one node, then allocates the remaining processes on the second node.

-The following table describe how to modify the default placements for MPI-only code with the command
+The following table describe how to modify the default placements on a single node for MPI-only code with the command

 |DESCRIPTION||Place processs as closely as possible on sockets||Distribute process as evenly as possible across sockets|